 SCRIPTURAL REFERENCES: 1 Peter 2:9, Deuteronomy 18:9, Jeremiah 10:2, Joshua 24:15, Ephesians 4:5-7, 5:22-32, 6:13; Galatians 6:10, James 1:12, Proverbs 22:6, 13:24; Habakkuk 2:2, 1 Peter 2:9, Mark 12:30-31.

 Did you know?

-• Christians are the largest religious group in the world, and make up 33 percent of the world’s population.
+• Christians are the largest religious group in the world and comprise 33% of the world’s population.

 • Grandparents’ Day is celebrated in September.